HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/t_customize_dx_url.md

 ## Prerequisites and Notes

 - The following configuration procedure is supported for DX container deployments to Kubernetes and OpenShift platforms.
-To change the HCL DX URL hybrid container deployment and on-premise deployment, refer to the following topic: Customizing the HCL DX URL for hybrid deployment.
+To change the HCL DX URL [hybrid container deployment](https://help.hcl-software.com/digital-experience/9.5/containerization/hybrid_deployment_operator.html){target="_blank"} and on-premise deployment, refer to the following topic: [Customizing the HCL DX URL for hybrid deployment](https://help.hcl-software.com/digital-experience/9.5/containerization/t_customize_dx_url_hybrid_deployment.html){target="_blank"}.
-- The dxctl tool is used for this configuration process.
+- The [dxctl](https://help.hcl-software.com/digital-experience/9.5/containerization/dxtools_dxctl.html){target="_blank"} tool is used for this configuration process.
 Before running the dxctl tool, the administrator must log on to the targeted DX cluster using the cloud-specific CLI login commands for the supported Kubernetes and OpenShift platforms such as Microsoft Azure Kubernetes Services (AKS), Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), or Red Hat OpenShift.
 For example, to log in to your DX container cluster on the Red Hat OpenShift platform, use the oc login command.
 - Ensure that you have updated the DxDeployment custom resource definition to the HCL DX 9.5 Container Update CF192 and later releases.
-For more information, see Customizing the container deployment.
+For more information, see [Customizing the container deployment](https://help.hcl-software.com/digital-experience/9.5/containerization/customizing_container_deployment.html){target="_blank"}.
-- For more information on the custom URI management for HCL Digital Experience, refer to the following topic: [Changing the portal URI after an installation | HCL Digital Experience](../../manage/siteurl_cfg/changing_portal_uri_after_install/index.md).
 - If you have already defined a custom Digital Experience URL in your existing container deployment, you need to configure the following properties with the existing values.
 Otherwise, the properties are updated with the default values.

 ## Customizing the context root in your DX container deployment

 Follow these steps to change the default values of your custom requirements, apply custom URIs during a new container deployment, and change custom URIs for previous deployments.

-1. To change the default values to your custom requirements, update the following properties.
+1. Change the default values to your custom requirements by updating the following properties.
 For example:

     ```
     ## Path